aremmell/libsir/README.md

 * libsir is known to work on most common (and many uncommon) architectures.
 It has actually been built and tested on **Intel** (x86\_64, i686, x32), **ARM** (ARMv6, ARMv7HF, ARMv8‑A), **POWER** (PowerPC, PPC64, PPC64le), **MIPS** (MIPS64, MIPS32, 74Kc), **SPARC** (SPARC64, V8, LEON3), **z/Architecture** (S390X), **SuperH** (SH‑4A), **RISC‑V** (RV64), **OpenRISC** (OR1200), and **m68k** (68020+).
 * This table only lists toolchains that have actually been tested and is by no means exhaustive&mdash;newer (or older) versions are likely to work without fanfare.
 In fact, if it *doesn't* work on your machine, it's probably a bug.

+### <a id="system-loggers" /> System Loggers

+libsir currently supports the following system logging facilities:

+* `Event Log` on Windows: the system-wide log viewable with Event Viewer
+* `os_log` on macOS: the system-wide log viewable with Console or the `log` command
+* `syslog` on any OS that provides it

 ### <a id="c---compatibility" /> C++ compatibility